akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Then, on the fourteenth night, as the sun set and the stars came out, the hen stirred.

-Beatrice called for her mother.
+Beatrice called for Mother.

 They sat together in the firelight, watching.
+Then they heard it, a thin peeping sound.

+“Has it hatched, Mother?”

+“Not yet, dear.
+Be very careful not to scare the hen and the chick should hatch tomorrow or the next day.”

+Mother patted Beatrice’s head and left her to watch.

-The hen shifted, clucked softly, shifted again.
-And then—a crack.
-So small Beatrice thought she’d imagined it.
+It was a whole two days later when the hen shifted, clucked softly, shifted again.

-Another crack.
-A wet, wobbly head emerged.

-Beatrice held her breath.

-The hen, patient and ancient, did nothing.
-Just watched as the creature struggled, rested, struggled again.
-She had done her part.
-The rest was up to the hatchling.

-And when the shell finally fell away, and a damp, bewildered gosling blinked at the world, Beatrice reached out one finger and touched its head.

-The gosling made a sound.
-Small.
-Questioning.
+For Beatrice it seemed as though a whole year had passed.
+She held her breath as a small fluffy, bewildered head emerged from the front of the hen and blinked at the world.
+The gosling made a sound, small and questioning.

 Beatrice looked at her mother.

 “Can I hold her?”

-“Wait until she’s dry.
-She needs to know the hen first.”
+“She needs to know the hen first.
+In time you can help the hen teach it.”

-They waited.
-The hen, satisfied her job was done, stood and walked away without looking back.
-The gosling cheeped once, turned to the hen, then turned back—toward Beatrice.
+Soon came the day when Mother nodded, and Beatrice reached out a trembling hand.
+The hen did not hiss or ruffle her feathers, giving a quiet sign of permission.

+Encouraged by the contact, the gosling stretched its neck towards Beatrice’s soft murmurs, drawn by the sound of her voice.
+It waddled out from the safety of the nest, imprinting on the face that had waited for it so long.

-“Now,” mother said softly.
+“Now,” Mother said softly.
 “Now she’s yours.”

 Beatrice lifted the gosling.
 It fit in one palm, warm and weightless.